APPLYING TO HIGHLY SELECTIVE

 shorter classes.
 But most find the semester system less stressful since

 there is more time to drop classes you don't like, catch up if you fall behind

 due to illness, and there are fewer midterm and final exams.
 Not to

 mention fewer term papers!

-Most colleges have a guide for new students which includes useful items like maps, reviews of restaurants, locations of shopping, cafeteria hours, ATM locations, tips on navigating the bureaucracy, etc. Get a copy of the book for your top three choice colleges and read them.
-They will help you get a flavor for what it's like to be a student.
-You can usually get the book from the campus bookstore or the Admissions Office, and increasingly they are being published online.
+Most colleges have a guide for new students which includes useful items like maps, reviews of restaurants, locations of shopping, cafeteria hours, ATM locations, tips on navigating the bureaucracy, etc. These guides are available to the public online for most colleges.
 Here are links for the guides for MIT, Berkeley, and Stanford, for example.